 - can read and interpret modern literary works in Spanish

-- can express him/herself in written and spoken Spanish, both about literary topics and more generally
+- can express him/herself in written and spoken Spanish, both about literary and cultural topics, as well as more generally

 - can analyze subject material and draw their own conclusions